Go Back

 • To separate your eggs - Separate the eggs one by one in a small bowl, adding them to the large mixing bowl as you crack each one.
 The key here is to not get any egg yolks in the whites, even a speck can prevent your egg whites from whipping up.

-• To finish prepping your baking tray - dip your finger in the meringue and dab the corner of your baking tray with it.
-Stick the baking paper to the baking tray (marker side facing down).
+• To finish prepping your baking tray - Dab a little meringue in each corner of the tray and press the baking paper down (marker side facing down) so it stays in place while shaping.

 • Prepare mascarpone cheese - Add the mascarpone to a large mixing bowl (glass or metal) and use a spatula to stir and break up as some brands can be firmer than others.
 This helps break it up a little to prevent lumps in your whipped cream.